Canada’s FIPA Program: Its Purpose, Objective and Content

 Given the importance of international investment to the market strategies of Canadian firms, it is now more important than ever to promote a fair, open and secure environment for Canadian investment abroad.
 The protections provided by FIPAs address a number of key issues facing Canadian firms when investing abroad.

-FIPAs provide access to international arbitration to resolves disputes.
-This allows an investor to pursue a claim before an international tribunal.
+- FIPAs provide access to international arbitration to resolves disputes.

 While FIPAs typically contain the same type of general protections, investors should be familiar with the specific treaty provisions relating to the foreign market in which they are operating.

-It is difficult to measure the economic benefits of FIPAs, as the positive impacts of FIPAs are realized over time, whether in the form of enhanced investment flows or bilateral relations in general.
-The presence of a FIPA, however, is adding security for Canadian investors, and does enhance the investment climate of the host country.
+It is difficult to measure the immediate economic benefits of FIPAs, as the positive impacts of FIPAs are realized over time, whether in the form of enhanced investment flows or bilateral relations in general.
+The presence of a FIPA, however, is adding to stability and predictability for Canadian investors, and does enhance the investment climate of the host country.
+FIPAs also reinforce Canada’s image as a premier investment destination.
 Recent studies analysing the impact of investment treaties find they are most effective in promoting governance and improving investor perception of the host country.